 Other challenges loomed on the ranch’s horizon.
 In 2009 a multi-state lawsuit took away their access to water for irrigation, and three years later a historic drought took hold.
 Their backs against the wall, they enrolled in the Ranching for Profit School.
 Mike said the “life-changing experience” opened his mind to agricultural conservation practices like cover crops, no-till and planned grazing.

 Not tilling the soil and keeping it covered year-round with specialty crops soon led to better rainwater utilization and less soil erosion and runoff.
 The soil’s health rebounded as it retained organic matter left on the land as crop residue.
 This reduced the need for fertilizer, and resulted in higher yields from their wheat, milo, corn and hay fields.

-Mike and Julie, who farm and ranch with their children, Kari and Justin, and their families, also embraced conservation practices that benefitted their beef cattle and created wildlife habitat.
+Mike and Julie, along with their children Kari (Tyson) Reents and Justin (Kyla) Livingston, have also embraced conservation practices that benefit their beef cattle and create wildlife habitat.

 They implemented a planned grazing system with assistance from the Natural Resources Conservation Service.
 Inefficient watering systems were replaced with 100,000 feet of new pipeline.
 Miles of new fencing replaced the configuration of 36 old pastures, with 136 pastures that are grazed less often.
 The extended rest period, coupled with planting cool season grasses meant two more months of green grass.